phillip-haydon/philliphaydon.com/_posts/2011-10-24-ravendb-changing-the-lo-on-the-hilo-generator.md

 ![](/images/ravendb-hilo-3.png)

-It took a while of hunting on the net, but it turns out Googling & Binging, or searching (StackOverflow/Google Groups) for the keyword `Lo` doesn’t work, the argument is `capacity` and searching for that on Google Groups lead me here:
+It took a while of hunting on the net, but it turns out Googling & Binging, or searching (StackOverflow/Google Groups) for the keyword `Lo` doesn't work, the argument is `capacity` and searching for that on Google Groups lead me here:

 [http://groups.google.com/group/ravendb/browse_thread/thread/95a5b33a5d30eb71/a5197e2e01376e65?lnk=gst&q=capacity#a5197e2e01376e65](http://groups.google.com/group/ravendb/browse_thread/thread/95a5b33a5d30eb71/a5197e2e01376e65?lnk=gst&q=capacity#a5197e2e01376e65)